 Perhaps we intellectually understand this.
 However, we don’t do a great job of living it.
 If we did, we might live in a different world, one in which executive payouts in failing organizations would never occur.
 After all, isn’t the captain always supposed to go down with the ship?

-As Simon Sinek highlights in his important TED Talk, “Why Good Leaders Make You Feel Safe,” truly great leaders, the ones we honor, revere and wish to work for, show deep emotion and love for their people.
+As Simon Sinek highlights in his important TED Talk, “Why Good Leaders Make You Feel Safe,” truly great leaders, the ones we honour, revere and wish to work for, show deep emotion and love for their people.
 Like a good parent, they put the needs of others first, and they deliver on their promise to care for them, no matter what.

 Many today want to be stronger and more effective leaders.
 They attend courses and read the next leadership best-seller, in the hope of becoming great.
 However, leadership has nothing to do with you being great.
 It has everything to do with doing all you can to make them great.
 And for this, you must stop needing others to tell you what to do and how to do it.
 You must stop seeking or needing external validation that what you are doing is right.
 This doesn’t mean you don’t ask for input or listen to those around you; it does mean that you must turn inward, hear your own inner voice and trust and validate yourself.

 And if you love your people — truly love them and fight for them — they will return your love and fight for the success of the business.
 Then, together, you just might have the time of your lives advancing the bottom line.
 It is then that you will realize that what you really wanted had little to do with the bottom line.
 It was always about the incredible feeling of having journeyed with others to strive for something heroic and the camaraderie you enjoyed along the way.